Trial-In-Error/poll.js/README.md

 Testing the API Endpoints with Postman
 ---------------------------------
-API testing has been done with the [Chrome extension Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en). `Basic Auth` should be used, and for many of the POST verb endpoints, you will need to add the header `ContentType application/json`.
+API testing has been done with the [Chrome extension Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en). `Basic Auth` should be used, and for many of the POST verb endpoints, you will need to add the header `Content-Type application/json`.
 Data should be POSTed in `raw` form.
 Note that this means that the keys in the object will need to be quoted.
 For example, to test posting to /register/, send the raw data: `{"username": "1234567", "password": "123412341234123412341234123412341"}`.

 The Future
 ---------------------------------